Kevin-cwx/Multi-FLP-to-MP3-Exporter/ReadMe.md

 <img src="https://www.image-line.com/static/assets/nav-logo-fruit.41db863.png" alt="flp" width="50"/>

 Export multiple FL Studio projects (.flp files) to MP3.
-Detects projects across folders, lets you select specific files, and supports zipped loop package export — ideal for organizing, sharing, or publishing tracks efficiently.
+Also able to export as zip.
+(ZIP Looped Package)

 📱 Want your songs exported to your phone?
-Set your export folder to a cloud service like Google Drive or OneDrive.
+Set your output folder to a cloud service like Google Drive or OneDrive.
 As long as you're signed in on your phone, your exported tracks will show up after export.

 ---

 ## 🧩 Features

+- 🔍 Search projects across different subfolders
 - 🎛️ GUI with tree view of all FLP projects
+- 📅 Auto selects files you worked on today
 - ⚡ Batch export to MP3, WAV, or OGG
-- 📁 Select output folder or create subfolders by album name
-- 🔍 Filter by recently modified projects
 - 📦 Export as ZIP (loop packages)

 ---